Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking: Beacon2Science Pipeline

 Beacon images are available at a cadence of 120 minutes, consequently limiting the $\Delta_t$ for creating running difference images as well as the time-axis resolution of J-maps to 120 minutes.
 While creating running difference images at a $\Delta_t$ smaller than 120 minutes is not possible for beacon data, it is possible to interpolate between running difference images to create a J-map with a time-axis resolution of 40 minutes, while keeping $\Delta_t$ at 120 minutes, as shown in the bottom panel of Figure~\ref{fig:JPLOTScomparison}.
 To accomplish this, we propose training a model using science running difference images created at a $\Delta_t$ of 120 minutes (to match the $\Delta_t$ of beacon data), with a time-axis resolution of 40 minutes.
 The model then learns to create IE-beacon data at the standard $\Delta_t$ of 120 minutes, but a time-axis resolution of 40 minutes.
 This should enhance the visibility of individual CMEs in J-maps compared to using $\Delta_t$ of 120 minutes and time resolution of 120 minutes, thus facilitating tracking.

-We use the method described by \citeA{huang2022real}, called RIFE.
-The technique relies on multi-scale Laplacian loss and two teacher and student networks during training to generate an intermediate $I_{t}$ from a pair of images $I_{0}$ and $I_{1}$.
-To this extent, a flow is predicted between $I_{0}$ and $I_{1}$, and a target timestep $t$ is used to interpolate $I_{t}$.
-We define the Loss function used during training as follows:
+We use the method described by \citeA{huang2022real}, called RIFE (Real-Time Intermediate Flow Estimation for Video Frame Interpolation).
+The model introduced in RIFE is an efficient deep-learning frame interpolation method tailored to generate an intermediate image $I_{t}$ from a pair of images $I_{0}$ and $I_{1}$, primarily for increasing video frame rate.
+To this extent, the direction and magnitude of movement of the pixels, known as optical-flow, between the two frames $I_{0}$ and $I_{1}$ is predicted.
+Knowledge of the optical-flow can then be used to predict what the image $I_{t}^{pred}$ at the intermediate target timestep $t$ looks like.
+During training, the model learns to minimize a loss function expressed as follows:

-with $L_{\mathrm{rec}}$ the L1 loss between two Laplacian pyramid representations of the reconstructed image $I_{t}$ and ground truth $I_{t}$, $L^{\mathrm{Tea}}_{\mathrm{rec}}$ the same loss for the teacher network and $L_{\mathrm{dis}}$ the squared L2 norm between the teacher and student network predicted flow.
-We set $\lambda=0.0001$ to balance the different losses magnitudes.
-Similarly to RIFE, we use the AdamW~\cite{adamw} optimizer, with a learning rate of $10^{-5}$ and a weight decay of $10^{-3}$ to avoid NaN in the loss.
+$L_{\mathrm{rec}}$ is the $l1$ loss (absolute difference) between the interpolated image $I_{t}^{pred}$ and a ground truth (i.e. science) image at the same timestep $I_{t}^{gt}$. $L_{\mathrm{dis}}$ gives the $l2$ loss (squared difference) between the predicted optical-flow, computed using $I_{0}$ and $I_{1}$, and the true optical flow, computed using $I_{t}^{gt}$.
+We set $\lambda=0.0001$ to assign weights to the individual loss terms.
+Similarly to RIFE, we use the AdamW~\cite{adamw} optimizer, with a learning rate of $10^{-5}$ and a weight decay of $10\times10^{-3}$.
+Utilizing a weight decay parameter can help prevent overfitting by adding a penalty term to the loss function, preventing it from growing too large, and effectively improving generalizability and stability.